digitaltwinconsortium/ManufacturingOntologies/README.md

 Once the command completes, in the Azure Portal, click on the newly created Azure Arc instance and select Configuration.
 Open a PowerShell window and follow the instructions to create a bearer token to access the configuration.
 You can display the bearer token by typing echo $TOKEN in PowerShell.

-### Deploying UA Cloud Publisher on the On-Premises Kubernetes Cluster via Azure Arc and Flux
+### Deploying UA Cloud Publisher on Kubernetes via Azure Arc and Flux

 Prerequisit: The Kubernetes cluster has been onboarded via Azure Arc (see previous paragraph).